ContinuumDAO/c3caller/README.md

 At this point, registration should be done on every network desired for communication, *using the same creator address and DApp key*.
 More networks can be added at a later date.

+> [!CAUTION]
+> If a different account **or** a different DApp key is used to register the DApp on another network, it will have a different DApp ID and therefore will not be able to communicate with other networks.

 **Optional:** If you have a specific subset of MPC addresses that your wish to exclusively allow to execute methods implementing `onlyC3Caller` in your DApp, specify them using `addMPCAddr` in `C3DAppManager` for each relevant network.
 Otherwise, the entire public pool of MPC addresses will be deemed as valid executors.